When you first start to homeschool you have a billion questions that need answering. What? How? Should? Can?

 Not even the Queen.

-Maybe a veteran homeschool mom will give you her version of events; speak about her experiences and maybe throw in a bit of advice on curriculums here and there, but ultimately your homeschooling journey will be your own.
+Maybe a veteran homeschool mom will give you her version of events; speak about her experiences and maybe throw in a bit of advice on curriculums here and there – she might even share her tips on how to homeschool for free, but ultimately your homeschooling journey will be your own.

 How To Start Homeschooling.
 Hello?
 Anyone?